CongducPham/LowCostLoRaGw/gw_advanced/README.md

     > sudo pip install pycrypto

-The config_gw.sh in the scripts folder can help you for WiFi and Bluettoth configuration tasks after you've performed all the apt-get commands.
+The config_gw.sh in the scripts folder can help you for the gateway configuration, WiFi and Bluettoth configuration tasks after you've performed all the apt-get commands.
 If you don't want some features, just skip them.
 You have to provide the last 5 hex-byte of your eth0 interface.

     > cd scripts
     > ifconfig